WanderSafe — LGBTQ+ Travel Safety

 Phoenix, Arizona

 Phoenix has a significant LGBTQ+ community anchored in the Melrose District, and Arizona has made incremental legal progress — Phoenix's non-discrimination ordinance is one of the stronger local protections in the Southwest.
-But Arizona state law still provides no wide-ranging statewide non-discrimination protections for sexual orientation or gender identity, and the state has enacted restrictions on trans youth healthcare and school participation.
+But Arizona state law still provides no broad statewide non-discrimination protections for sexual orientation or gender identity, and the state has enacted restrictions on trans youth healthcare and school participation.
 The Phoenix metro's progressive lean contrasts with a conservative rural state government.

 Data sources: Movement Advancement Project 2025